reinhardliess/rest-api-school/README.md

-# JavaScript Techdegree Project #8: A SQL Library Manager
+# JavaScript Techdegree Project #9: REST API

-A live version of this project can be found [here](https://rliess-restapi-school.herokuapp.com/).
+A live version of this project can be found [here]().
 Please note that the app is in hibernation mode and may take a couple of seconds to load.

 ## Installation